japorized/TeX_notes/README.md

 My main editor is Sublime Text, but I have a setup for VIm as well.

 ---
+### Setups

+* Class notes
+  * Uses [`tufte-latex`](https://github.com/Tufte-LaTeX/tufte-latex) with some modifications to how chapter, section and subsection is presented
+  * Personalized theorem (& co.) environments through `ntheorem` and `xcolor`
+  * Color is based on [base16](https://github.com/chriskempson/base16)-eighties; mainly uses dark color as background and light color as foreground (it's better for my eyes and for long reading times)
+  * White background with black text is compiled after a note is considered to be complete
+  * Uses `pdflatex`
+* Special setup - Japanese notes
+  * Mostly the same setup as the above, except that it uses LuaLaTeX for the sake of staying sane while dealing with unicode
+* Assignments
+  * Standard white background, black foreground
+  * Uses tcolorbox to highlight solutions
+  * Uses `pdflatex`

+---
+### Known Issues

+* `tufte-latex` is likely broken in texlive2018, and there may be no hope of fixing it since it looks like the package is no longer maintained (last commit was in Jan 2016).
+I will, however, continue to use it, for there is nothing that can replace the sidenote and marginnote that it provides.
+It can still be successfully compiled if errors are ignored, but the headings will be broken.
+Everything else seems to work fine.

+---
 ### Typos?
 Erroneous proof?

 Please feel free to either contact me or create an issue.